 The palate is the roof of the mouth which separates the oral cavity from the nasal cavity.
 It consists of the hard palate, which is the hard bony part of the front part of the upper mouth and the soft palate is soft, fleshy part towards the back of the mouth.
 Also known as congenital oronasal fistula or palatoschisis, a cleft palate (CP) is a congenital (present at birth) or acquired condition characterised by a split or hole in the palate.

 In some cases, the lip may be involved also, which is known as a cleft lip (CL) or hair lip.
 When both a cleft lip and palate occur together, it is known as an orofacial cleft (CLP).

 Congenital cleft lip and/or palate occur during the embryonic stage of development when the primary and/or secondary palate fail to fuse together, leaving an opening or cleft.

-Cats can develop a cleft palate later in life, meaning he is born normally, but a trauma (usually a road accident or fall from a height) results in a cleft developing in the roof of the mouth.
-This is known as an acquired cleft palate.
+Cats can develop a cleft palate later in life, meaning he is born normally, but a trauma (usually a road accident or fall from a height) results in a cleft developing in the roof of the mouth (acquired cleft palate).